sensel/morph-docs/docs/morph.md

 In order to use any of the features in the Sensel App, you'll need to have a wired connection between your Morph and computer.
 A wireless connection is not sufficient for working with the Sensel App.

+To quit the app, you can use Alt+F4, Cmd+Q (Mac), Control+Q (Win), or click the close button on the title menu if it is available.

 ### Home
 The home page of the Sensel App allows you to select a task.
 You can edit the output of Overlays, update firmware, and visualize the raw data from pressure input on the Morph.